Global Discipleship August 28 - December 5, 2025

 Pre-Trip Course: 1 unit.
 GE: none This 1-unit course occurs the semester prior to the Westmont Global Semester.
 Some of the topics include the following: a) Introduction to the broad themes of the courses (e.g., global connections); b) Introduction to culture shock and the act of moving in and out of cultures; c) Learn to be empathetic toward difference through Christian affirmations of hospitality; d) Safety, risk, health, and exploration; e) Begin course readings.

-Westmont semester tuition, room, board, a program fee of $7000 plus airfare to our first country.
+Westmont semester tuition, room, board, a program fee of $5000 plus RT airfare from LAX.
 Students are allowed to apply their financial aid awards from the college - both need-based and merit-based awards - toward the program's cost.